-DO NOT remove the drive belt guard until the muffler has cooled.
+DO NOT remove the drive belt guard cover until the muffler has cooled.
 Allow the entire trowel to cool down before performing this procedure.

-SPARE DRIVE BELT REMOVAL
+SPARE DRIVE BELT REMOVAL (USING REPLACEMENT DRIVE BELT)

-The HTNS5S-2 trowel is equipped with a replacement (spare) drive belt, which is mounted to the belt guard.
-ALWAYS make sure there is a spare drive belt installed in the spare belt holder before the trowel is placed into operation.
+The JTNSW20HTCSL and JTNSW24HTCSL ride-on Power trowels are equipped with two replacement (spare) drive belts, which are mounted inside the drive belt guard.
+ALWAYS make sure that there are two spare drive belts installed inside the drive belt guard before the trowel is placed onto a slab to finish concrete.

-In the event of a drive belt failure, the replacement (spare) drive belt can be used for quick replacement at the job site and continued trowel operation.
+In the event of a drive belt failure, the replacement (spare) drive belts can be used for quick replacement at the job site for continued trowel operation.

-- 1. Remove the four screws (Figure 21) that secure the belt guard to the frame, and set aside. - Remove the nuts and flat washers (Figure 23) that secure the spare belt holder to the belt guard, and set aside.
+- 1. To replace the existing drive belts with the spare drive belts, remove the 3 bolts (Figure 21) that secure the drive belt guard to the frame. - 2.
+Position the drive belt guard in a manner to gain access to the spare belt holder. - 3.
+Remove the nut and flat washer (Figure 23) that secure the spare belt holder to the to the drive belt guard.

 Figure 23.
-Spare Drive Belt Removal
+Spare Belt Removal

-- 3. Lift spare belt holder and free the spare drive belt from the holder (Figure 23).
-Take care not to contaminate the spare drive belt with grease or dirt. - 4.
-Cut existing drive belt from clutch and lower drive pulley, and discard. - 5.
-Ensure all remnants of existing drive belt have been removed from the sheaves/grooves of the clutch and lower pulley. - 6.
-Loosen the four engine mounting bolts and slide the engine toward the rear of the trowel.
+- 4. Lift spare belt holder and free drive belts. - 5.
+Take care not to contaminate the replacement drive belts with grease or dirt. - 6.
+Remove existing drive belt from clutch and lower drive pulley, by cutting belt.

-7. Slide the spare drive belt over the clutch and place it on the upper drive pulley, then pull it down and place it on the lower drive pulley.
+- 7. Ensure all remnants of old drive belt have been removed from the sheaves/grooves of the clutch and lower pulley. - 8.
+Next loosen the four engine mounting bolts and slide the engine toward the rear of the trowel.
+Slide the first belt over the clutch and place it on the upper drive pulley, then pull it down and place it on the lower drive pulley.
+Repeat this procedure for the second belt.